Get

 1. Relaxed Body Language

 Relaxed dogs are happy dogs.
-This is when your furry friend is feeling their best, no matter whether they are relaxing or playing.
+This is when your furry friend is feeling their best, no matter whether they are resting or playing.
 Relaxed dogs are engaged with their surroundings and may be eager to receive or show affection.

 They may be squirmy if they’re feeling excitable, and their motions may be overdramatized during play.
 Their tail will wag in wide, gentle motions.
 Their ears will be held in a relaxed, natural position, and their eyes will be soft.
 Their forehead and mouth will have no tension.